MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 > [!IMPORTANT]
 > All organizations don't have app centric management (ACM) feature available.
 If you were not using custom permission policies and you weren't an enterprise customer, we migrated your organization to use this feature.
 If you are using custom permission policies or you are an enterprise customer, then you will soon be able to migrate to ACM feature on your own.
 For timelines, see [Message Center post MC688930](https://admin.microsoft.com/Adminportal/Home#/MessageCenter/:/messages/MC688930) or [Microsoft 365 roadmap item 151829](https://www.microsoft.com/en-US/microsoft-365/roadmap?filters=&searchterms=151829).
 >
-> If you see policies on the [permission policies page](https://admin.teams.microsoft.com/policies/app-permission), continue to [use app permission policies](teams-app-permission-policies.md) to control user access to apps.
+> If you see policies on the [permission policies page](https://admin.teams.microsoft.com/policies/app-permission), continue to [use app permission policies](teams-app-permission-policies.md) or migrate to this feature on your own.
-> If the ACM feature is available in your org, you will see the following message on the policy page.
+> If your org is now using ACM feature, you see the following message on the permission policy page.
 >
 > :::image type="content" source="media/acm-policy-page.png" alt-text="Screenshot showing the permissions policy change for organization that are using app centric management.":::

-App centric management functionality introduces a new way to control how you control access to Teams apps for users and groups.
+App centric management functionality introduces a new way to control access to Teams apps for users and groups.
 It replaces app permission policies.
 This functionality lets you specify which users and groups can use each app and you can control it on a per-app basis.

-When you start using this functionality, we retain your existing app access that you defined using permission policies.
-Users continue to have access to only those apps that you allow for them.

 You can manage access to apps for individual users, supported groups, or everyone in the organization.
-You have complete control over who can or can't add and use apps in your organization.
+You have complete control over who can or can't add apps in your organization.
 You can also control the access to new apps that we publish to Teams app store.

 ## How is app centric management different than permission policy